Kangonaut/aegis-athena/mission-docs/console.md

 In this command, the first `<PART-ID>` corresponds to the ID of the HTS Controller, while the second `<PART-ID>` denotes the ID of the specific thermometer to be linked.

 In summary, the specific configurations for the HTS Controller make it a powerful overseer, ensuring every corner of the spacecraft maintains optimal operating temperatures.
 This close regulation ensures the safety and comfort of astronauts and the excellent operational condition of sensitive onboard equipment.
-The customizable commands and control over various systems associated with the HTS Controller drive the capability and reliability of the S.P.A.C.E.C.R.A.F.T mission.
+The customizable commands and control over various systems associated with the HTS Controller drive the capability and reliability of the SPACECRAFT mission.

 #### 3.7.4.4 ARS Controller

-The Atmosphere Revitalization System (ARS) Controller is a critical component of the S.P.A.C.E.C.R.A.F.T. module.
+The Atmosphere Revitalization System (ARS) Controller is a critical component of the SPACECRAFT module.
 It meticulously oversees the health of the spacecraft's internal environment, removing carbon dioxide, controlling humidity, and conditioning air.
 To ensure an optimal, comfortable in-craft climate, the ARS Controller relies on specific configurations via the `set` command.

 ##### 3.7.4.4.1 Loop Fan Configuration: